Logicify/famous-demo-bookstore/README.md

 # Demo bookstore application in Famo.Us

-This project is a kind of attempt to write simple typical mobile application in javascript using new Famo.Us framework.
+This project is a kind of my attempt to write simple typical mobile application in javascript using new Famo.Us framework.
 Feel you free to use it as a demo application while learing/investigating famo.us.

 Will be very appreciated to get feedback, bugreports or suggestions how to improve the code.

+# Demo

+Checkout online demo here: http://corvis.github.io/famous-demo-bookstore/

 ##Dependencies